pooksh/RovexSim/README.md

 Open a separate cmd/PS and cd to ..\Backend\src\docker-compose\init-db\

-Run the following commands to initialize an empty database:
+Run the following commands to install sqlcmd and initialize an empty database:

 `winget install sqlcmd`